marklogic-community/marklogic-spring-batch/README.md

 # Why use MarkLogic Spring Batch?
 Have you ever written a long running batch processing job, like migrating data from a relational database, and ask yourself "Someone should invent a tool that automates this work?".
 Have you ever written three separate programs that must be individually started to accomplish a batch transform?
 Have you ever wondered why that one batch process failed after running for 8 hours and had no idea why?
 If these are the types of technical challenges that keep you up at night then MarkLogic Spring Batch is your sleep aid.

-MarkLogic Spring Batch is the fusion of the Spring Batch processing framework and the MarkLogic Java Client API to makes it easier to write custom batch processing jobs.
-All the details of reliability, performance, logging, reading/writing data to MarkLogic, and standard patterns are provided by MarkLogic Spring Batch.
-This allows developers to focus in on writing application code and not worring about bathc processing mechanics.

 ## Features
 * Ability to execute any job from a command line interface via the [Jobs](https://github.com/sastafford/marklogic-spring-batch/wiki/Jobs-Utility) utility.